World’s largest virtual agentic engineering & quality conference

 The locators you choose decide how often your suite breaks on a harmless UI change and how much time you lose to flaky reruns.
 These practices keep Playwright tests both resilient and quick.

 That last point is where cloud execution pays off.
 TestMu AI's Automation Cloud runs your existing Playwright scripts across 3,000+ real browser and OS combinations in parallel, so a locator-heavy suite finishes in minutes instead of hours.
-It also adds SmartWait, which holds each action until the element passes its actionability checks, and Auto Healing, which reformulates a Playwright locator when the DOM shifts, so locator drift does not turn into failed pipelines.
+It also supports Auto Healing, which reformulates a Playwright locator when the DOM shifts so that locator drift does not immediately break a pipeline.
+Treat it as a maintenance aid rather than a correctness guarantee, since it matches heuristically and can recover onto a similar but different element.
 Point an existing suite at the grid using the Playwright testing documentation.

 Conclusion